 Service pipe – a pipe installed by or on behalf of a gas company for the transmission of gas from a distribution main to a meter on the land or premises of the purchaser of the gas

-CSA Z662-15 Clauses 3.1 and 12.2 require companies operating distribution systems to develop and implement safety and loss management systems for the management of safety and loss control associated with activities throughout the life cycle of a pipeline system.
+CSA Z662 Oil and gas pipeline systems standard requires companies operating distribution systems to develop and implement safety and loss management systems for the management of safety and loss control associated with activities throughout the life cycle of a pipeline system.

 The requirements for safety and loss management systems apply to the following gas equipment within the jurisdiction of the Gas Safety Regulation:

 - Distribution mains conveying gas at a pressure of 700 kPa or less between a city gate and a service pipe